top of page

 RISING - Reshaping behavioural Interventions for Sleep In NeuroGenetic syndromes

-This project is due to launch in September 2026 - check back for updates and news of how to get involved
+This project is due to launch in September 2026 - check back for updates and news of how to get involved!
+If there are any questions in the meantime, please contact jxj130@student.bham.ac.uk.

 Funded by: